-Microsoft Teams or MS Teams is a communication tool for groups, teams, or departments.
-MS Teams is a workspace for communication, meetings, file sharing, and app sharing.
+Microsoft Teams is a communication tool for groups, teams, or departments.
+Teams is a workspace for communication, meetings, file sharing, and app sharing.

-To learn more about using MS Teams for teaching and learning, view the following Knowledge Base articles:
+To learn more about using Teams for teaching and learning, view the following Knowledge Base articles:

-- Using MS Teams for Teaching and Learning (and Professional Collaboration)
+- Using Microsoft Teams for Teaching and Learning (and Professional Collaboration)

-- Building a Short Course in MS Teams
+- Building a Short Course in Microsoft Teams

-- Virtual Learning Community Building in MS Teams
+- Virtual Learning Community Building in Microsoft Teams